(San Francisco) July 9, 2016 – Good Day, this is “Your Radiation This Week” for the time period July 2 to July 9, 2016.

 6. Radiation destruction of chitin, IAEA, by Ershov, B.G.; Sukhov, N.L.; Nud’ga, L.A.; Baklagina, Yu.G.; Kozhevnikova, L.G.; Petropavlovskii, G.A.
 (Institute of Physical Chemistry, Moscow (Russian Federation)) INIS.IAEA.org

-Posted by Bob Nichols on July 9, 2016, With 2366 Reads Filed under Economy & Business, Education, Environment, Life.
+Posted by Bob Nichols on July 9, 2016, With 2368 Reads Filed under Economy & Business, Education, Environment, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.